mohankarthik/sdcnd/projects/term2/P5-ModelPredictiveController/README.md

 You can modify the W_V parameter in `mpc.cpp` anywhere from 0.1 to 0.01 to influence the driving from reckless to cautious.
 The performance also depends on your machine, for me 1.0 reaches about 120mph but after a couple of laps becomes unstable.
 And 0.01 reaches a max of 80mph, is very cautious on the curves and is very stable.
 The 0.1 run on my machine is captured here (https://youtu.be/ndK_wXyNAYc)

+## Thoughts
+One interesting idea that I had was, if we had a racing tragectory, you know how racing cars go to the right curb when they've a hard left turn and then turn through the curb, then we would be able to reach much higher speeds and the car would be much more stable too.
+Making the car drive through the center while trying to race isn't that very optimal :smile:

 # Original README
 ---